brunokazadi/bookings-app/readme.md

 # Bookings
-bookings is a reservation system for a Bed & Breakfast.
-Visitors to web application will be able to search for accommodations by date and make an online reservation, and the site owner will be able to manage reservations from a secure back end.
+Bookings is a reservation system for a Bed & Breakfast.
+Visitors to this web application will be able to search for accommodations by date and make an online reservation, and the site owner will be able to manage reservations from a secure back end.

 ## Developemnt
 - Built in Go